code-423n4/2022-09-nouns-builder-findings/data/CodingNameKiki-G.md

 -In the function _getNextTokenId() - https://github.com/code-423n4/2022-09-nouns-builder/blob/7e9fddbbacdd7d7812e912a369cfd862ee67dc03/src/token/Token.sol#L130

-a) l am going to create a storage for the struct "Founder", which will replace "tokenRecipient[_tokenId]" (Add) 131: +Founder storage _tokenRecipient = tokenRecipient[_tokenId]; (Before) 132: while (tokenRecipient[_tokenId].wallet != address(0)) ++_tokenId;
+a) l am going to create a storage for the mapping "Founder", which will replace "tokenRecipient[_tokenId]", instead of repeatedly fetching the reference in a map or an array.
+(Add) 131: +Founder storage _tokenRecipient = tokenRecipient[_tokenId];
+(Before) 132: while (tokenRecipient[_tokenId].wallet != address(0)) ++_tokenId;
 (After) 132: while (_tokenRecipient.wallet != address(0)) ++_tokenId;

 -In the function _isForFounder() - https://github.com/code-423n4/2022-09-nouns-builder/blob/7e9fddbbacdd7d7812e912a369cfd862ee67dc03/src/token/Token.sol#L177

-a)  l am going to create a storage for the struct "Founder", which will replace "tokenRecipient[baseTokenId]" (Add) 181: + Founder storage _tokenRecipient = tokenRecipient[baseTokenId];
+a) l am going to create a storage for the mapping "Founder", which will replace "tokenRecipient[baseTokenId]", instead of repeatedly fetching the reference in a map or an array.
+(Add) 181: + Founder storage _tokenRecipient = tokenRecipient[baseTokenId];
 (Before) 182: if (tokenRecipient[baseTokenId].wallet == address(0)) {
 (After) 182: if (_tokenRecipient.wallet == address(0)) {